Twipped/CurvyAndTrans.com/posts/2020-01-26.1200.740D5B/index.md

 ^^^<!--[-->{!{ {{> img images.[8] className="card right span3 borderless"}} }!}<!--[-->^^^

 Likewise, many people believe that Phenotype is also binary, but biology has recognized for hundreds of years that when you plot out all sexual characteristics across a population, you actually end up with a bimodal distribution where the majority of the population falls within a percentile of two groups.
+This means that some people will, simply by nature of how life works, fall outside of the typical two piles.
+Many people fall in the middle, with characteristics of both sexes.

 Gender, however, is a lot more... wibbly wobbly timey wimey type stuff.
 There are a lot of different ways that people have attempted to illustrate the gender spectrum, but none have quite thoroughly captured it, because the spectrum is itself a very abstract concept.